debops/debops/ansible/roles/debops.gunicorn/docs/virtualenv-support.rst

-Next, in your role task list, include set of tasks that will create the ``virtualenv`` environment and install the required modules inside (the example below requies Ansible 2.1+ to work):
+Next, in your role task list, include set of tasks that will create the ``virtualenv`` environment and install the required modules inside (the example below requires Ansible 2.1+ to work):

 .. code-block:: yaml